ajulik1997/i14_laser/README.md

 At the core of this "system" lies a [Raspberry Pi](https://www.raspberrypi.org/), used as a server running a python script which allows it to process text-based commands that it receives over network.
 A [Coherent Laser](https://www.coherent.com/) is connected to the Raspberry Pi via a USB-to-Serial interface, enabling the Pi to send commands to the laser and monitor its status.
 An [Arduino board](https://www.arduino.cc/) is also connected to the Raspberry Pi via a USB-to-Serial as well as a GPIO interface, and is mainly responsible for real-time generation of waveforms that are used to modulate the laser via a Digital-to-Analog converter (DAC).
 Additionally, a camera can also be connected to the Arduino, which can synchronize the camera's shutter with the modulation of the laser.

+A diagram that illustrates this setup can be seen below.
+It was created using [draw.io](https://www.draw.io/), and the source can be downloaded [here](./resources/flowcharts/project_map.xml).

 ### Key Features

   - Remote control of laser over LAN
   - Remote monitoring of laser and safety interlock status over LAN
   - High-precision control of laser output intensity
   - Modulation of laser beam with pre-set waveforms of customizable period length and inter-cycle delay:
     - Sine wave, triangle wave, sawtooth wave: cycle period between 1 millisecond and 1 second
-		- Square wave, pulse wave: cycle between: cycle period between 1 millisecond and 1 hour
+    - Square wave, pulse wave: cycle period between 1 millisecond and 1 hour
   - Synchronization of laser with connected camera:
     - "gated mode": laser is turned on only when camera is exposing
     - "master mode": camera exposure triggered when laser intensity reaches a customizable threshold
-	- Robust and extensible error handling code
+  - Robust and extensible error handling
   - Modular, well-documented code for easy customization

 ## The Hardware